Canandaigua Academy: History

 Canandaigua Academy was founded in 1791 as a private boys' school.
 In its early years it was a key point for education in the general region and the majority of its students were boarding students.

 It became a public high school in 1900, but retained "Academy" in its name.

 The current Canandaigua Academy is the fourth academy since its founding in 1791.
 The first was located on Saltonstall Street (the site no longer exists); the second was on Main Street, now Fort Hill Apartments; the third was on Granger Street, and is now Canandaigua Middle School.
 The current building was built in 1991, and suits the needs of all departments.

-On March 14, 2006, President George W. Bush visited Canandaigua Academy to inform the public about Medicare.
+On March 14, 2006, President George W. Bush visited Canandaigua Academy to inform the public about the Medicare prescription drug benefit, also called Medicare Part D.

 In 2007, renovations were made on the southwestern wing of the building.
 The building's music wing was expanded to host additional classroom space, to be used by the Hochstein School of Music.
 Additionally, an expansive field house was appended to the gym on the southern side of the building to meet the needs of the Physical Education department.

 On May 5, 2009, a student named Tom Kane killed himself with a shotgun in a bathroom stall at Canandaigua Academy.
 No additional casualties were caused.

 In the summer of 2015, the boys' locker room was renovated for the 2015-2016 school year.
 The school began construction in 2016 on a new sports complex which was completed in 2017.
 Among the new facilities are a new stadium-style track, additional facilities, new parking areas, and concession stand facilities on the soccer field below the track.
 The school also installed turf fields.